Yang190809/data_repository_yang/README.md

 ## Keywords

-NO2, air pollutants, exposure to NO2, health effect, 8-isoprostane, 11-dehydrothromboxane B2 (11dhTxB2)
+NO2, air pollutants, exposure to NO2, health effect, 8-isoprostane

 ## Database Information
 All the data are from Jim Zhang's lab.
 Jim Zhang is a professor at the Nicholas School of Environment at Duke University

 ## Folder structure, file formats, and naming conventions
 This data repository only includes one folder called "the data for the final project".
-This folder includes four data sets and they are all in the format of excel.csv files.
+This folder includes three raw data sets and they are all in the format of excel.csv files.
 The file 8-iso is the data set of urinary biomarker 8-isoprostane.
-The file 11-dh is the data set of urinary biomarker 11-dehydrothromboxane B2 (11dhTxB2).
 The file urine_info is the data set that has information about the subjects who provided the urine samples.
 The urine list is a data set with lists of information of sample ID, subject ID and visits.

 ## Metadata